Embedding Jupyter Notebook Cells

 Beyond this basic usage, you can also:

-• Specify cells in multiple ways, see Specifying Cells.
+• Specify cells or blocks in multiple ways, see Specifying Cells.

-• Customize or exclude the link to the the source notebooks, see Links to Source Notebooks.
+• Customize or exclude the link to the source notebook, see Links to Source Notebooks.

 Specifying Cells

-The embed shortcode specifies target notebooks using a relative path followed by a cell identifier (e.g. penguins.ipynb#fig-bill-scatter).
-If the cell identifier is omitted, all of the cells in the notebook will be embedded in the document.
+The embed shortcode specifies source notebooks using a relative path followed by a cell or code block identifier (e.g. penguins.ipynb#fig-bill-scatter).
+If the identifier is omitted, all of the cells or code blocks in the notebook will be embedded in the document.

-The cell identifier is used to locate the proper cell using the following heuristics:
+When the source is a Jupyter Notebook, the identifier used to locate the proper cell follows these heuristics:

 1. Cell id